Looking for the best things to do in Maui?

 Explore Hawaii’s WWII history with a visit to Pearl Harbor and experience fundamental sites that helped change the face of the United States during this educational and eye-opening day trip from Maui to Oahu.

-Hop aboard a boat for a dolphin searching adventure.
+Hop aboard a boat for a dolphin and whale watching tour.
 You’ll experience the thrill of watching wild dolphins in their natural habitat and even have the chance of swimming along side them depending on the tour you choose.
 Depending on the time of year, you can also book a whale watching tour, which are extremely popular in season.

 10. Submarine Tour

 Here’s another chance to delve into an unforgettable underwater sea adventure.
 Marvel at Maui’s underwater marine life from the comfort of a 48-passenger submarine and more than 100ft. below the ocean bay.
-This is one of those things the kids will absolutely love to do!
+This is one of the best things to do in Maui with children!

-Popularly known as the 7 Sacred Pools, Ohe’o Gulch is a popular budget-friendly attraction located in Maui that is tons of fun if you’re looking to explore Maui.
+Popularly known as the 7 Sacred Pools, Ohe’o Gulch is a popular budget-friendly attraction located on the island of Maui that is tons of fun if you’re looking to explore Maui.
 It features deep freshwater pools and cascading waterfalls along the Pipiwai Trail.
-It offers utmost peace and tranquility that’s perfect for a romantic adventure.
+It offers utmost peace and tranquility that’s perfect for a romantic Hawaiian adventure.

 13. Beach Hopping

 So what do you do?
-Go beach hopping!
+Go beach hopping on the island of Maui!

 The fact that there are no private beaches in Maui makes it much better; they’re all free and kid-friendly.
-All you’ve got to do is pack your swimming gear, some nice food/drink, and get going.
+All you’ve got to do is pack your swimming gear, some nice food, and go play with some fish.
 You can hop from Kaanapali Beach, Black Sand Beach, Red Sand Beach, Hamoa Beach, Ukumehame Beach Park, all the way to Keawakapu Beach.
 Remember; they’re clean and among the best in the world.

 14. Take in a Sunset